observablehq/plot/README.md

 If an *x* option is specified, it is shorthand for the *x2* option with *x1* equal to zero.
 This is the typical configuration for a horizontal bar chart with bars aligned at *x* = 0.

-In addition to the [standard bar channels](#bar), the following channels are optional:
+In addition optional to the also [standard bar channels](#bar), the following channels are supported:

 * **y** - the vertical position (band scale)